st-monica-naturescape/st-monica-naturescape.github.io/_pages/donations.md

 If you do not have a child attending St. Monica but would like to donate to our project, we would be happy to accept a cheque made payable to “St. Monica School”.
-Please note that in order for a donation receipt to be issued and recognition to be provided, the <a href="">following form</a> will need to accompany your donation.
+Please note that in order for a donation receipt to be issued and recognition to be provided, the <a href="/images/donate.pdf">following form</a> will need to accompany your donation.
 If you are sending a donation to school with a student, please ensure that the envelope is clearly marked “Naturescape".
 Thank you!

 Donation receipts will be issued by ECSD once per calendar year, likely in February.